 Directory Information includes student's name, address, telephone number(s), date and place of birth, participation in officially recognized activities and sports, achievement awards or honors, student's weight and height if a member of an athletic team, major field of study, dates of attendance and date of graduation.
 Directory information can be released to anyone without a parent's written consent unless this form is completed and returned.
-Parents, guardians and adult students have the right to prevent the disclosure of directory information, except as otherwise provided by the Notification of Rights under FERPA for Elementary and Secondary
+Parents, guardians and adult students have the right to prevent the disclosure of directory information, except as otherwise provided by the Notification of Rights under FERPA for Elementary and Secondary Schools contained in section VII of this booklet.

-Schools contained in section VII of this booklet.
-CHOOSE ONLY ONE FROM THE TWO OPTIONS BELOW IF YOU OPT-OUT OF DISCLOSURE If you DO NOT wish to have Directory Information about your cl below and return this form to your child's school (school will fo ☐ I DO NOT want Directory Information about my ch my written consent.
-I acknowledge that this will preve Directory Information to college, military or scholarshi nt the automatic release of MILITARY RECRUITERS.
-If you DO NOT wish to have Directory In released to military recruiters, but you do consent to release to box below and return this form to your child's school (school w all other requesters, check the ☐ I DO NOT want Directory Information about my ch my written consent.
-I acknowledge that this will preve Directory Information to college, military or scholarshi nt the automatic release of Please write legibly and return this form to your child's school se ecretary.
+CHOOSE ONLY ONE FROM THE TWO OPTIONS BELOW IF YOU OPT-OUT OF DISCLOSU RE If you DO NOT wish to have Directory Information about your child released, check the box below and return this form to your child's school (school will forward to Law Department): I DO NOT want Directory Information about my child released to anyo my written consent.
+I acknowledge that this will prevent the automatic rel Directory Information to college, military or scholarship institutions.
+MILITARY RECRUITERS.
+If you DO NOT wish to have Directory Information about you released to military recruiters, but you do consent to release to all other requester box below and return this form to your child's school (school will forward to Law D s, check the I DO NOT want Directory Information about my child released to anyo my written consent.
+I acknowledge that this will prevent the automatic rel Directory Information to college, military or scholarship institutions.
+Please write legibly and return this form to your child's school secretary.
 Student Name Grade Student ID Number School Home Address Phone Number Parent/Guardian/Legal Custodian Signature Parent/Guardian/Legal Custodian Print Name Date